knightsUCF/CarRacing/Log.md

+# What are the Other Core Features to Implement Before Moving on to Polish and More Granular Stuff?

+Make a list and put in order.

+Also study the Crossy Road GDC talk at this point, and take notes here.

+# Unlockable Cars

+Study the asset first, the user experience, and the game code.

+Then use that form to scroll through the available cars, but don't gray them out so the player can preview them.

+First just get them working in the scene, then do the stats on each car.
+So we would have handling, top speed, and other metrics per car to make the purchases seem more exciting.
+Study the different stats racing games give you, and pick 3 or 4, and then list them here.

 # Menu Screen

 First take notes and study Crossy Road, Rushing Racing, that one other racing game on the app store, and the assets of course.